frontenddogma/web-development-glossary/manuscript/b.md

 Bad Neighborhood
 : Bad quality websites, or websites that are being penalized and downgraded by search engines.
 Search engine optimization (SEO) best practices suggest to avoid links to and from bad neighborhood websites.

+Bada
+: A discontinued operating system for mobile devices such as smartphones and tablet computers.
+Bada was developed by Samsung.
+Its name is derived from “바다” (“bada”), meaning “ocean” or “sea” in Korean.
+Bada was released in 2010 and discontinued in 2013.&nbsp;[†](#w-bada)

 Bandwidth
 : The maximum rate of data transfer across a given path.
 Bandwidth may be characterized as network bandwidth, data bandwidth, or digital bandwidth.&nbsp;[†](#w-bandwidth)